The National Botanic Garden of Wales Apprenticeship in Botanical Horticulture

 - attend college and pass the RHS Level 2 Certificate in the Principles of Horticulture.

-Education/Qualifications: Normally, learners 16-24 years of age with a minimum of 2 GCSEs at grades A*-C, including Mathematics and English.
+Education/Qualifications: Minimum of 2 GCSEs at grades A*-C, including Mathematics and English.

 Knowledge/Experience: An interest and enthusiasm for learning, and the determination to develop a career in horticulture along with a genuine interest in the mission and purpose of the Garden.